tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

   is run until both the AAAA and SVCB ServiceMode responses are received, or a SVCB response is received that also includes at least one address in the `ipv6hint` parameter.
-  Once both records are received, or the timer expires, the client proceeds with the process of sorting addresses and staggered connection attempts.
+  Once a SVCB response and at least one IPv6 address have been received, or the timer expires, the client proceeds with the process of sorting addresses and staggered connection attempts.

 For both variations of the algorithm, the RECOMMENDED value for the Resolution Delay is 50 milliseconds.